-- Sensor: Hardware that takes in information from the environment and triggers a response. - Debugging: Finding and fixing problems in an algorithm or program. - Variables: a placeholder for a piece of information that can be stored and changed in a computer. - Logic: A type of code that is used to answer if certain conditions are met. - Conditionals: code that only runs under certain conditions. - Accelerometer: Sensor that uses gravity to sense when there is movement.
+- Sensor: Hardware that takes in information from the environment and triggers a response. - Debugging: Finding and fixing problems in an algorithm or program. - □ Variables: a placeholder for a piece of information that can be stored and changed in a computer. - □ Logic: A type of code that is used to answer if certain conditions are met. - Conditionals: code that only runs under certain conditions. - Accelerometer: Sensor that uses gravity to sense when there is movement.

-EWS Design: Name a sensor we used in this lesson and how it might be used to measure a natural hazard.
+EWS Design: Name three sensors we used in this lesson.
+How might each sensor monitor a natural hazard below?
 Natural Hazards: Wildfire, Drought, Flooding, Hurricane, Heat Wave, Typhoon, Tropical Cyclone Are there any natural hazards that would be difficult to monitor using micro:bit sensors?
 Why?
 Computational Thinking Concept: Decomposition How does breaking down the problem into parts like inputs and outputs help you solve the problem?
 Share Link to Code: